 Tight logistical and engineering requirements always make this process more difficult than it might seem

-The cranes and slabs need to have the right reach and capacity to dismantle each other and there needs to be enough room to maneuver the cranes and then pull them apart, piece by piece
+The cranes and slabs need to have the right reach and capacity to dismantle each other and there needs to be enough room to manoeuvre the cranes and then pull them apart, piece by piece

 If planning, coordinating and scheduling isn’t done perfectly the roof crane could end up being stuck on top of the building - Not good for the site teams' reputation at the pub